MicrosoftDocs/sql-docs/docs/relational-databases/indexes/columnstore-indexes-overview.md

  To reduce fragmentation of the column segments and improve performance, the columnstore index might store some data temporarily into a clustered index, which is called a deltastore, and a btree list of IDs for deleted rows.
 The deltastore operations are handled behind the scenes.
 To return the correct query results, the clustered columnstore index combines query results from both the columnstore and the deltastore.

+ delta rowgroup
+ Used with clustered column store indexes only, a *delta rowgroup* is a clustered index that improves columnstore compression and performance by storing rows until the number of rows reaches a threshold and are then moved into the columnstore.

+ When a delta rowgroup reaches the maximum number of rows, it becomes closed.
+A tuple-mover process checks for closed row groups.
+When it finds the closed rowgroup, it compresses it and stores it into the columnstore.

 deltastore
- Used with clustered column store indexes only, a *deltastore* is a clustered index that improves columnstore compression and performance by storing rows until the number of rows reaches a threshold and are then moved into the columnstore.
+A columnstore index can have more than one delta rowgroup.
+All of the delta rowgroups are collectively called the *deltastore*.

 During a large bulk load, most of the rows go directly to the columnstore without passing through the deltastore.
 Some rows at the end of the bulk load might be too few in number to meet the minimum size of a rowgroup which is 102,400 rows.
 When this happens, the final rows go to the deltastore instead of the columnstore.
 For small bulk loads with less than 102,400 rows, all of the rows go directly to the deltastore.

- When the deltastore reaches the maximum number of rows, it becomes closed.
-A tuple-mover process checks for closed row groups.
-When it finds the closed rowgroup, it compresses it and stores it into the columnstore.

  nonclustered columnstore index
  A *nonclustered columnstore index* and a clustered columnstore index function the same.
 The difference is a nonclustered index is a secondary index created on a rowstore table, whereas a clustered columnstore index is the primary storage for the entire table.